 Q3.
 Friendly countries have come to help Pakistan and that will allow us to negotiate better with the IMF?

 Markets watch problems that are arising and want to see a credible solution.
 Borrowing today to repay next year while problems remain unaddressed is no solution.
 When anyone (IMF) prepares an adjustment program they will have to plan policies that will include repayments on these borrowings.
-Much more may need to be done if the situation worsens.
+If the situation worsens we may need to do much more.

 Yes, Pakistan has been in an IMF program repeatedly.
 22 programs in 70 years and yet achieved no lasting solution.
 Yes, IMF programs have been expedient and unwilling to touch deeper structural issues.
 That is the IMF fault.
 But all our governments have also not been ready to take any tough decision.
 They have always been eager for easy solutions.

 To date we have clung feverishly to the Raj unwilling to tax agriculture, retaining colonial lifestyles including gifts from the exchequer without due process, maintain subsidies for the rich, stripping merit out of the system, and allowing social, judicial and governance capital to depreciate.
 For decades now, all commentators echo a sense of despondency with government and its inability to develop a state and its policy.
 All this has nothing to do with the IMF.
 These are secular trends.
-Unless we develop a modern functioning state, economic policy will never be properly made.
+We will never be able to make economic policy properly unless we develop a modern functioning state.

-The IMF or any other donor or external friend can help us with putting our house in order.
-We must build a modern state and a modern society that is responsible and ready to participate in the global economy of the 21st century.
+The IMF or no donor or external friend can help us with putting our house in order.
+We must build a modern state and a modern society that is responsible and ready to participate in the global economy of the 21stcentury.
 Without that we will continue to bleed and require the IMF again and again.

 Q5.
 So, what would you suggest for economic policy?

-Sadly, our economic ministries lack the capacity to do this given that we have never prioritised thinking in our government and that the government hires no economists.
+Sadly, our economic ministries lack the capacity to do this given that we have never prioritized thinking in our government and that the government hires no economists.

-- Develop a system where the exchange rate can never be overvalued by the whims of one man no matter who.
-A policy for exchange rate management should be put in place that focuses on the build-up of reserves and not on losing reserves as in the past decades.
+- Develop a system where the whims of one man, no matter who, can never overvalue the exchange rate.
+Put in place a policy for exchange rate management that focuses on the build-up of reserves and not on losing reserves as in the past decades.

 - Over a year develop a serious tax policy reform for the following objectives:

-- (ii) Corporate income tax in line with the rest of the world.
+- Corporate income tax in line with the rest of the world

-- (iii) A GST with a lower rate than the current–say 8 percent but with careful implementation that widens its use and prevents avoidance.
+- A GST with a lower rate than the current–say 8% but with careful implementation that widens its use and prevents avoidance

-- (iv) A sensible tariff system devoid of regulatory duties and large exemptions and penalties.
+- A sensible tariff system devoid of regulatory duties and large exemptions and penalties.